 - Location: Look at your customers by location as well.
 Understanding where your customers come from will help you target your ads and place them more effectively.

 Once you have divided your customers into different groups, it is time to look at how those segments contribute to your revenues and success so that you can determine which group to target.
-The practice of targeting a segment takes a lot of work, so you will want to limit your focus to one group.
+Here are three ways refine targeting.

 - Economic Potential: Depending on your business, you might find that one segment is responsible for more sales than others and you can use that information to target those individuals.
 While this should not be your single determinate for which segment you target, it should factor into your decision.